elastiflow/helm-chart-netobserv/charts/netobserv/README.md

 ### Prometheus Operator ServiceMonitor

-If you use the Prometheus Operator, you can enable a `ServiceMonitor` to scrape metrics from the collector Service.
+If you use the Prometheus Operator, you can enable a `ServiceMonitor` to scrape metrics from the flow collector Service.

-Example values:
+Quick start:

 ```yaml
 serviceMonitor: